hsfl/rpi-i2c-slave-test/README.md

 # Instructions
 Build and run this program on a Raspberry PI to use it as an I2C slave.

-# Hardware
+# Setup
-### Setup the slave RPI
+## Slave RPI
-On the slave RPI, connect the i2c wires to:
+On the slave RPI, connect the I2C wires to:

 GPIO used for models other than those based on the BCM2711 (e.g., the PiZero):
 |   |SDA|SCL|